-How to build an effective employee referral program
+How do you build an effective employee referral program?

-Let’s assume your dealership’s company culture is in excellent condition, but your recruitment costs are exceeding what you had forecasted on a yearly basis—with average turnover rates for salespeople at 71 percent, this is a likely scenario.
-With this in mind, here are three simple steps that will help you build a referral program that takes much of the headache out of recruiting:
+Let’s assume your dealership’s company culture is in excellent condition, but your recruitment costs are exceeding what you had forecasted on a yearly basis—with average turnover rates for salespeople at 71 percent.
+With this in mind, here are three simple steps that will help you build a referral program that takes the headache out of recruiting:

-As mentioned above, participating in an employee referral program comes with the expectation of some reward.
+Participating in an employee referral program inevitably leads to the expectation of a reward.
 The extent to which you choose to compensate employees for their successful referrals may depend on the role.
 For instance, a management position may offer an incentive at a higher rate than an entry-level candidate.
 That’s up to the discretion of the dealership and how you assign value for each referral.
 However, having a consistent, documented incentive is a way to show your employees that you take the referral program seriously.
-Another significant consideration with your incentives is timing.
+Something else to consider is timing.
 As an employer, it feels better to wait to reward the referring employee—especially monetarily—until the new hire proves themselves to be a successful member of the dealership staff.
-From an employee’s perspective, this sends a confusing mixed signal.
-On one hand, you trust their referral enough to hire the candidate; however, you don’t have confidence that the new hire will last.
-So, you withhold the reward until six to 12 months down the line.
+From an employee’s perspective however, this sends a confusing, mixed signal.
+On one hand, you trust their referral enough to hire the candidate, but you don’t have confidence that the new hire will last.
+So, you withhold the reward until six or 12 months down the line?
 This policy produces a net loss in terms of employee engagement and culture.
 Consider a two-step process where you pay a portion of the financial incentive at the time of hire and deliver the remainder after the new employee proves themselves.

 If you truly want your employee referral program to get off the ground, you have to make it as simple and straightforward as possible.
-The fewer obstacles employees have to go through or around to make a referral, the better the results.
-If you want to take a bare bones approach, you can simply ask employees to email HR with a name and contact number for the referral.
-Or you may ask them to provide the candidate’s resume as well.
-Regardless, your employees aren’t the one applying for the open position, so avoid making the process that complicated.
-No matter how simple you make the process of submitting referrals, an integral, ongoing step is consistent communication with staff.
-Make sure they know to whom they send referrals, and that they understand their role in the review process and the employment requirements through the onboarding stages—meaning some organizations require the referring employee to remain on staff throughout the first 30 days of employment.
-It’s also a smart idea to include a communication plan in the case you don't hire the referral.
-If a candidate doesn’t meet the established requirements, you must clearly explain that so that your staff doesn’t perceive it as a slight against their recommendation.
+The fewer obstacles employees have to go through to submit and benefit from a referral, the better the results.
+If you want to take a bare-bones approach, you can ask employees to simply email HR with a name and contact number for the referral.
+Or, you may ask them to provide the candidate’s resume as well.
+Regardless, your employees aren’t the one applying for the open position, so avoid making the process too complicated.
+No matter how simple, an integral, ongoing step to this whole ordeal is ensuring consistent communication with your staff.
+Make sure they know where they should send referrals, and that they understand their role in the review process and the employment requirements through the onboarding stages.
+It’s also a smart idea to include a communication plan in case you don't hire the referral.
+If a candidate doesn’t meet the established requirements, you must clearly explain so your staff doesn’t perceive it as a slight against their recommendation.

 What would you think if you weren’t getting any customer referrals?
-Clearly, this is bad.
-One on hand, you likely have operational issues in one or more department that are keeping your clients from telling their friends and family to visit your dealership.
+Clearly, that would be bad.
+One on hand, you likely have operational issues in one or more departments that are keeping your clients from telling their friends and family to visit your dealership.
 On the other, you have to invest significantly more in other marketing channels that are an expense on your P&L sheet.
 The same rules apply for your employee referral program.
-Forbes contributor Liz Ryan explained that if you’re not getting any referrals from your existing staff, it’s could signal a couple of issues:
+Forbes contributor, Liz Ryan, explained that if you’re not getting any referrals from your existing staff, it could signal a couple of issues:

 - Your dealership’s culture is suffering.
 Your employees are telling you that they wouldn’t want their former colleagues and friends working at your dealership.

-- Your existing referral program is filed away somewhere that hasn’t seen the light of day in the past 12 months.
+- Your existing referral program is filed away somewhere and hasn’t seen the light of day in the past 12 months.
 Nobody remembers this is even an option.

 As a result, you have to increase your budget for job board advertisements and other recruitment channels to get the attention of prospective candidates.
 Either way, it’s not an ideal case.
 An effective employee referral program doesn’t replace other recruitment strategies, but it certainly alleviates much of the strain—after you’ve put in the hard work to build a dealership culture where talented people want to work.

-Thanks to NCM Associates’ partner, Hireology, for sharing the guidance on employee referral programs.
 Learn more about Hireology.
-And join NCM’s experts for more actionable advice for hiring the best people for your team in our Hiring Top Talent and Success-Driven Pay Plan classes.
+And join NCM’s experts for more actionable advice for hiring the best people for your team in our NCMi courses.